 Refrigerate the dough for 20 minutes.
 Meanwhile, arrange 2 racks to divide the oven into thirds and heat to 350°F. Line 2 baking sheets with parchment paper or silicone baking mats; set aside.

 Using a spoon or cookie scoop, measure 1 1/2 tablespoons of dough from the bowl.
 Roll between the palms of your hands to form a ball.
-Place on the prepared baking sheet about 2 inches apart, 12 per baking sheet.
+Place on the prepared baking sheet and repeat with the remaining dough, spacing them about 2 inches apart, 12 per baking sheet.

 Bake for 4 minutes.
 Rotate the baking sheets between racks and from front to back.
 Bake until the cookies are light golden-brown on the bottom, 4 to 5 minutes more.